 For the first three years, the newfangled expansion would likely be a boon for Arkansas’s economy.
 It would expand health coverage to a much larger population, potentially bringing patients and dollars into local hospitals.
 It would allow the state to cut parts of its budget that currently fund uncompensated care and the Children’s Health Insurance Program, said Republican Rep. John Burris, who chairs the state House Public Health, Welfare, and Labor Committee.
 It might also boost tax revenues, because the state collects a tax on all private-insurance premiums.

 Under the Affordable Care Act, the federal government would pick up 100 percent of the bill until 2017.
 “If the federal government is paying 100 percent, why not?” asked Timothy Jost, a law professor at Washington and Lee University.
 “Why not purchase a Cadillac rather than a Chevy?”

 Arkansas is unlikely to be the only state interested in this option, said Matt Salo, the executive director of the National Association of Medicaid Directors.
 “Any state that has until now been saying no can use this as a way to get to yes,” he said.
 Ohio Republican Gov. John Kasich has expressed some interest in a similar arrangement.
 And local reports suggest that legislators in Texas are also eyeing the deal.
 The ultimate cost for the federal government will depend on how many states sign on.

 The Health and Human Services Department released a statement saying the Arkansas plan showed HHS is being “as flexible as possible within the confines of the law” and declined to answer any questions about the deal’s legal justification.

-This article appears in the March 6, 2013, edition of National Journal Daily as Arkansas Medicaid Deal Could Be a Budget-Buster.
+This article appears in the March 6, 2013, edition of NJ Daily as Arkansas Medicaid Deal Could Be a Budget-Buster.